shemlock/daily-planner/README.md

 # Work Day Scheduler
 ![daily planner](assets/images/planner.png)

+The link to the deployed application is here https://shemlock.github.io/daily-planner/

 ## Description

 This project is a simple calendar application that allows users to save information for each hour of the day.